GMShahzaib/email-engine-backend/README.md

 # email-engine-backend

 ### Run Server
-Please start project using `npm start` predefined script if you want to run in prod mode Please start project using `npm run dev` predefined script if you want to run in dev mode. project will be run using nodemon
+Please start project using `npm start` predefined script if you want to run in prod mode.
+Please start project using `npm run dev` predefined script if you want to run in dev mode. project will be run using nodemon